amenur/terraform/README.md

-# terraform
+# Terraform Practices Files
-root_directories for terraform modules
+repository for upload the terraform practice files